lesliecodes1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 12 - I print all possible combinations of two letters, except oo
 Script 13 - I print a number with two decimal places, followed by a new line
 Script 100 - I convert a number from base 10 to base 16
+Script 101 - I encode and decode text using the rot13 encryption